datascience-mobi/2021-topic-01-team-03/to do list.md

 - [ ] What to do with the drug targets?
 Examine gene targets of the effective drugs (prism.treat + prism.achilles).
 Who?
 - [ ] Determine specific drugs for each brain cancer subtype.
 Who?
 - [ ] Find a relationship between gene targets and brain cancer subtypes
+- [ ] Choose a person who will constantly visualise our results.
+Who?

 Till 14.06
 - [ ] Wilcoxon Signed Rank Test.
 Who?